watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    az deployment group create --resource-group {resourceGroup} --template-file azuredeploy.json --parameters azuredeploy.parameters.json
    ```

-   This command takes up to 30 to 60 minutes to deploy all lab resources.
+   This command takes 30 to 60 minutes to deploy all lab resources.
 You can continue to the next task to setup GitHub while the deployment runs.

    > **Note** If you get an error about the Cosmos DB name, ensure that you typed the `ComsosLocation` and `CosmosPairedLocation` without any spaces.
 Re-run the above command after you have corrected the name.